jamesce2523/learningGit/README.md

-This is an example of using github for class.
+sdfsdfThis is an example of using github for class.

 To install....